fadhlaouir/express-node-starter/cli/README.md

 Ensure that you have the necessary permissions and dependencies installed before running the CLI.
 Additionally, make sure to review the generated CRUD files and modify them according to your application's requirements.

 This documentation provides a clear overview of how to use the CLI to generate or delete CRUD operations in the project.
-Adjustments have been made to reflect the changes made in this version, including the implementation of delete CRUD and the change from `npm run generate-crud` to `npm run crud-operation`.
+Adjustments have been made to reflect the changes made in this version, including the implementation of delete CRUD and the change from `npm run generate-crud` to `npm run crud:operation`.